-Indoor cycling, as a concept, might seem somewhat counterintuitive.
-After all, to some, the whole idea of cycling is about transport, freedom, getting into the great outdoors and enjoying the fresh air with friends.
+Indoor cycling is a big business these days but, as a concept, it might seem counterintuitive.
+To some, cycling is about transport, freedom, and getting outside to enjoy the fresh air with friends.

 To the uninitiated, indoor cycling strikes a stereotype of solitary confinement, sweat and suffering, but today's take on indoor cycling is far more entertaining than staring at a blank wall.

 In fact, for a growing number of people, indoor cycling is an integral part of life.
 Even prior to the coronavirus pandemic and the resulting indoor-cycling boom, cyclists have been taking to the turbo trainer in a bid to add structured sessions to their training plans or to get their competitive or social cycling fix.

 Our story 'The indoor revolution', gives a detailed explanation of how indoor training went from being universally hated to one of the fastest-growing sectors in cycling, but the rise is primarily down to a revolution in the hardware, and the development of software such as TrainerRoad and Zwift.